Helping Kids Get a Good Start in College

 You’ll need to gather the documentation (neurospychological evaluations and any school reports indicating the need for accommodations) to verify for university officials what your child needs and deserves.

 They aren’t asking the school for favors: Colleges are required to provide to students with disorders the help they need to have equal access to an education in the same way they’re required to provide a ramp for students in wheelchairs.

 Most universities provide mental health services as part of the student health package.
 However, some plans exclude coverage for psychiatrists, psychologists, and pharmacies.
 To complicate things further, many students would rather receive treatment off campus.
-If your child prefers off-campus mental health services, you should help him contact the university now to get referrals for qualified mental health professionals in the area.
+If your child prefers off-campus mental health services, you should help them contact the university now to get referrals for qualified mental health professionals in the area.

 Don’t think that the Arizona sunshine or the prestige of Harvard will cure your child’s psychiatric disorder.
-Don’t assume that he doesn’t need assistance in getting accommodations and services.
-Encouraging him to be up front about what he needs can be hugely important in giving him a good start at a healthy college life.
+Don’t assume that they don’t need assistance in getting accommodations and services.
+Encouraging them to be up front about what they need can be hugely important in giving them a good start at a healthy college life.